All Episodes

 And this is just another version of that.

-They're actually going around hailing this as a victory, much like they did when the Department of Defense and President Biden drone striked seven children in Afghanistan and ran around and claimed that to be a victory for two weeks as repudiation for the uh the murders of 13 American U.S. soldiers.
+They're actually going around hailing this as a victory, much like they did when the Department of Defense and President Biden drone striked seven children in Afghanistan and ran around and claimed that to be a victory for two weeks as repudiation for the murders of 13 American U.S. soldiers.

 They took a political narrative there and injected it into the national security apparatus.